AT ASONE MINISTRIES WE BELIEVE

 Poverty alleviation efforts must shift from enabling dependency through charity and aid, to empowering local people to lead and drive change in their own community’s development.

-Uganda’s young population is projected to double in the next 25 years.
+Amidst these challenges Uganda’s young population is projected to double in the next 25 years.